JANETS GARDENING TIPS

 Fruit: Medium size round to conical.

-Skin: Attractive pink to red with some stripe over green-yellow background.
+Skin: Attractive pink to red with some stripe over

 Flesh: White; crisp and juicy; good sweet flavour.